top of page

 DOCTORAL CANDIDATE

-Avi is a fourth-year doctoral student in Clinical Psychology at MSU.
+Avi is a fifth-year doctoral student in Clinical Psychology at MSU.

 Research interests: mechanisms related to school-related stress and internalizing symptoms among children and adolescents with attention deficit hyperactivity disorder (ADHD)